thesangye/sangye-modpack/README.md

 # Sangye Client
-Sangye Client is a mod pack that supports Forge API, all of which are improving the game experience of pvp.
+Sangye Client is a mod pack that supports Forge API, all of which are improving the game experience of minecraft pvp.